Kurali

 Kurali is a city of district S.A.S.
 Nagar (Mohali) and a municipal council in Greater Mohali area, Mohali district in the Indian state of Punjab.

 Geography

 Kurali is 28 km away from the Punjab state capital Chandigarh, situated on National Highway 21.
 Nearby towns include Kharar, Ropar and Morinda on its respective three sides.

+Demographics

+The table below shows the population of different religious groups in Kurali city, as of 2011 census.

 Government

 Kurali is administered by an elected municipal council.
 The town is served by a government hospital, post office, and several schools and colleges.